oakati/Ho-Kashyap-vs-SVM/readme.txt

 ## EE 573 Pattern Recognition - Project 5

-In this project, PNN (w/ and w/o voting scheme) and KNN are applied to a dataset.
-Before the classification algorithms, principle component analysis (PCA) and multiple discriminant analysis (MDA) are applied to the dataset.
+This project employs the use of both PNN (with and without voting scheme) and KNN algorithms to analyze a given dataset.
+Prior to utilizing these classification techniques, the dataset is preprocessed through the application of principle component analysis (PCA) and multiple discriminant analysis (MDA).

 ### How to run